vishwakarma09/ChatScript/WIKI/ChatScript-Json.md

 | `header`     | is any needed extra request headers or "".
 Multiple header entries must be separated by a tilde |
 | `timeout`     | optional seconds limitation for connection and then for transfer. else $cs_jsontimeout rules |

+Note: 'postdata' can be a simple JSON structure name, in which case the system will automatically perform a ^jsonwrite on it and send that text data as the data.
+Currently limited to 500K in size of the internal buffer.

 A sample call might be:
 ```
 $$url = "https://api.github.com/users/test/repos"